windy/wblog/README.md

 It will be very fast.

-Ruby on Rails project deployment is another big topic, I would NOT talk it here.
+Ruby on Rails project deployment is another topic, I would NOT talk it here.

 You can read WBlog wiki for more information: [WBlog 的发布流程(Chinese only now)](https://github.com/windy/wblog/wiki)

 ### Stack

-* Ruby on Rails 4.2.x / Ruby 2.x
+* Ruby on Rails 5.0.0.beta3
+* Ruby 2.2.3
-* AngularJS
+* Turbolinks / SJR
-* Foundation 5
+* Foundation 6
 * mina
 * slim
-* Mongodb
+* Postgresql

 ## Related open source blog systems